chandanhpcic/docs/source/manual/how-tos/nat_reflection.rst

     * :ref:`Method 3 <nat-method3>` - Creating **automatic** Port-Forward NAT (DNAT), **automatic** Outbound NAT (SNAT), and **manual** firewall rules

 ..
 Note::
-    * **Reflection NAT:** The client and the server are in different subnets (layer 2 broadcast domains) and the OPNsense routes traffic between them.
+    * **Reflection NAT:** The client and the server are in different subnets (layer 2 broadcast domains) and the Reticen8 routes traffic between them.
 They can't communicate directly by resolving ARP requests.
 You only need DNAT.
     * **Hairpin NAT:** The client and the server are in the same subnet (layer 2 broadcast domain).
 They can communicate directly with each other by resolving ARP requests.
 You need SNAT and DNAT.

 ..
 Note::
     When using IPsec, by default NAT only matches on policy based VPN.
 NAT on VTI (Virtual Tunnel Interfaces) won't match unless some tunables are set.
 These tunables change the behavior of firewall filter and NAT on if_enc and if_ipsec interfaces.
-You can read more about the tunables in `IPsec VTI - Route based setup <https://docs.opnsense.org/manual/vpnet.html#route-based-vti>`_
+You can read more about the tunables in `IPsec VTI - Route based setup <https://docs.reticen8.com/manual/vpnet.html#route-based-vti>`_

 -------------
 Best Practice
 -------------

-The best way to do Reflection NAT in the OPNsense is **not** to use the legacy Reflection options in :doc:`/manual/firewall_settings`.
+The best way to do Reflection NAT in the Reticen8 is **not** to use the legacy Reflection options in :doc:`/manual/firewall_settings`.
 Creating the NAT rules manually with :ref:`Method 1 <nat-method1>` prevents unwanted traffic and makes auditing easy.
 There will be no hidden rules.
 All rules will be perfectly visible in the GUI and .xml config exports.

 ----------------------------
 Start of the How-To Section: